broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 Global fields

-- `versions`: Struct containing the exomes and genomes versions.
 - `exomes_globals`: Global fields from the gnomAD exomes.
   - `freq_meta`: Allele frequency metadata for the gnomAD exomes.
 An ordered list containing the frequency aggregation group for each element of the `exomes.freq` array row annotation.
   - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group [adj only], sex: sex karyotype [adj only]), with values describing the corresponding index of each grouping entry in the `exomes.freq` array row annotation.